emilyriederer/website/content/post/causal-design-patterns/index.md

 In industry, businesses want to know what causal effect their strategies (e.g. promotional offers) have on customer behavior.
 Here, of course, business have a major advantage over the examples above because the assignment mechanism into the treatment group (e.g. whom to send a discount code) is *known* and *under their control*.
 They often also have richer "pre-treatment" behavior for each individual (customer) which can help both assess and correct for bias.

 However, these advantages don't make causal inference unnecessary; if anything, they simply make it more possible and more relevant.
-Good business don't act at random.
+Good businesses don't act at random.
 For example, we market to customers who are likely to be interested in our company and who, therefore, might have been interested even without marketing.
 When it comes to measuring effectiveness, good business is bad science.
 Because our *treatments* are not given at random, comparing the *outcomes* of treated and untreated groups is confounded and biased towards making us think we are more effective than we actually may be.

 One antidote to this is true experimentation in which treatment is randomly assigned *within* the homogenous target population.
-Experimentation, particularly A/B tests, have become a mainstay of industry data science, so why observational causal inference matters?
+Experimentation, particularly A/B tests, have become a mainstay of industry data science, so why does observational causal inference matter?

 -   Some situations you cannot test due to ethics or reputational risk
 -   Even when you can experiment, understanding observational causal inference can help you better identify biases and design your experiments
 -   Testing can be expensive.
 There are *direct costs* (e.g. testing a marketing promotion) of instituting a policy that might not be effective, *implementation costs* (e.g. having a tech team implement a new display), and *opportunity costs* (e.g. holding out a control group and not applying what you hope to be a profitable strategy as broadly as possible)[^2]
 -   Randomized experimentation is harder than it sounds!
 Sometimes experiments may not go as planned, but treating the results as observational data may help salvage some information value
 -   Data collection can take time.
-We may want to read long-term endpoints like customer retention or attrition after many year.
+We may want to read long-term endpoints like customer retention or attrition after many years.
 When we long to read an experiment that *wasn't* launched three years ago, historical observational data can help us get a preliminary answer sooner
 -   It's not either-or but both-and.
 Due to the financial and temporal costs of experimentation, causal inference can also be a tool to help us better prioritize what experiments are worth running

 Beyond these specific challenges, perhaps the best reason is that there are so many questions that you can answer.
 As we'll see, most all of these methods rely on exploiting some arbitrary amount of randomness in whether or not a specific individual or group received a certain treatment.
 Industry (and life in general) is full of non-random but well-defined (and somewhat arbitrary) policies which make it fertile ground for observational causal inference.
 Analysts can embark on data search-and-rescue missions and find new uses in reams of historical data that might be otherwise discounted as hopelessly biased or outdated.